ARTICLES

 The online version of the article can be found here

 Dr. David Fleming, a visionary Green thinker and one of the key whistleblowers on peak oil, has died aged 70.
 He was a significant figure in the genesis of the UK Green Party, the New Economics Foundation and the Transition Towns movement.
-His legacy also includes TEQs (Tradable Energy Quotas), the energy rationing scheme currently under consideration by the UK Government, his influential book Lean Logic and the real delight and inspiration he gave so freely to all who met
+His legacy also includes TEQs (Tradable Energy Quotas), the energy rationing scheme currently under consideration by the UK Government, his influential book Lean Logic and the real delight and inspiration he gave so

 read more